-A licensed tug is a vessel that has been granted a Towage Licence by Forth Ports.
-In order to obtain a license the tug must be inspected by a person appointed by the Authority to ensure it is fit for purpose.
+A licensed tug is a vessel that has been granted a Towage Licence by Forth Ports on completion of a successful audit by the authority.

 Forth

 Forth Ports Authority Order Confirmation Act 1969

 "11. -(1) (a) The authority may from time to time licence such number of tugs belonging to any person for such period and on such terms and conditions as they think fit."